-ARC recommends that the developer investigate the possibility of creating a connection to the property to the west of the proposed development.
+ARC recommends that the developer investigate the posibility of creating a stub to the property to the west of the proposed development.
 This will improve interparcel access in the area and create another path for residents and visitors to use coming to and from the site.

-Angeline Way is located within the functional area of the Conley Road and Forrest Park Road intersection.
+Angeline Way is located with the functional area of the Conley Road and Forrest Park Road intersection.
 The road may need to be realigned in order to mitigate this.
-A connection should be made from Angeline Way to the townhouses in tract 4 to create better access within the site.
-This connection can be vehicular and/or pedestrian to shorten trips within the site.
+A connection should be made from Angeline Way to the town houses in tract 4 to create better access within the site.
+This road should be publicly accessible with pedestrian amenities and on-street parking.

-With on-street parking proposed, and more possible on Angeline Way, the developer should seek to decrease the amount of impervious pavement being provided for parking on site
+With on-street parking proposed, and more possible on Angeline Way, the developer should seek to decrease the amount of impervious pavement being provided for parking on site.